RWE plans 4,000 MW of wind power for UK

 German energy giant RWE AG has revealed that it plans to build 4,000 megawatts (MW) of wind power in the United Kingdom.

 RWE Innogy is involved in two of the nine proposed Round 3 wind farm sites.
 One of these is the facility at Dogger Bank, the largest planned offshore wind farm in the world.
 The company has signed zone development agreements for the Bristol Channel Zone off the coasts of South Wales and North Devon, which comprises the 1.5-GW Atlantic Array project.
-RWE was also part of the Forewind consortium with Scottish and Southern Energy plc, Statkraft AS and Statoil ASA, which won the rights to build the 9-GW Dogger Bank Zone project off the Yorkshire coast.
+RWE was also part of the Forewind consortium with Scottish and Southern Energy plc, Statkraft AS and Statoil ASA, which won the rights to build a major offshore wind contract for the 9-GW Dogger Bank Zone project off the Yorkshire coast.
 Dogger Bank also has capacity to add another 4 GW in the future.

 Related News